History of The Bradley Playhouse

 Soon crews were hard at work making repairs and enhancements.
 The most noticeable improvement was the grand marquee extending over the sidewalk, which lit up the whole street corner.
 In 2007 our campaign to reconstruct that famous sign concluded successfully.
 Our new marquee has made the Bradley Playhouse a focal point in Putnam’s downtown revitalization.
 TNECT members and supporters have spent countless hours in physical improvements to the building.
 Our goal has always been to restore the Bradley Playhouse to its full glory.
 We’ve refinished the display cases in the entryway with gold leaf and restored our 1927 glass chandelier.
 Given our history of building fires, you’ll be glad to know that we’ve installed modern smoke and and fire alarms throughout the playhouse, and fully comply with all state and local safety codes.
 The Bradley is completely accessible to all our patrons, with a wheelchair lift and upgraded restroom facilities.

-We thank our supporters for their patience, especially Mr. and Mrs. Borner for their continued support and assistance.
+We thank our supporters and donors, especially Mr. and Mrs. Borner for their continued support and assistance.
 We, the TNECT members and Board of Directors, hope to provide our audience with greater accessibility and many more years of entertainment and drama here at the Bradley Playhouse.